opauloh/react-performance/README.md

   development, and compare the previous version with the current, because we might not always have a 100% optmized code splitting

+- The red is the unused code, if we click we will have the code with the lines in red and blue

 ## Contributors

 Thanks goes to these wonderful people